thu-ml/zhusuan/docs/tutorials/bayesian_nn.rst

 .. note::

-    This tutorial assumes that readers have been familiar with ZhuSuan's :doc:`Basic Concepts <concepts>`.
+    This tutorial assumes that readers have been familiar with ZhuSuan's :doc:`basic concepts <concepts>`.

-Recent years have seen neural networks' powerful abilities in fitting complex transformations, with successful applications on speech recognition, image classification, and machine translation, etc. However, typical training of neural networks requires lots of labeled data to control the risk of overfitting.
+Recent years have seen neural networks' powerful abilities in fitting complex transformations, with successful applications on speech recognition, image classification, and machine translation, etc.
+However, typical training of neural networks requires lots of labeled data to control the risk of overfitting.
 And the problem becomes harder when it comes to real world regression tasks.
-These tasks often have smaller training data to use, and the high-frequency characteristics of these data often makes neural networks easier to get trapped in overfitting.
+These tasks often have smaller amount of training data to use, and the high-frequency characteristics of these data often makes neural networks easier to get trapped in overfitting.

-A principled approach for solving this problem is **Bayesian Neural Networks** (BayesianNN).
-In BayesianNN, prior distributions are put upon the neural network's weights to consider the modeling uncertainty.
-By doing Bayesian inference on the weights, one can learn a predictor which both fits to the training data and knows about the uncertainty of its own prediction on test data.
-In this tutorial, we show how to implement BayesianNN in ZhuSuan.
+A principled approach for solving this problem is **Bayesian Neural Networks** (BNN).
+In BNN, prior distributions are put upon the neural network's weights to consider the modeling uncertainty.
+By doing Bayesian inference on the weights, one can learn a predictor which both fits to the training data and reasons about the uncertainty of its own prediction on test data.
+In this tutorial, we show how to implement BNNs in ZhuSuan.
 The full script for this tutorial is at `examples/bayesian_neural_nets/bayesian_nn.py <https://github.com/thu-ml/zhusuan/blob/master/examples/bayesian_neural_nets/bayesian_nn.py>`_.

 We use a regression dataset called
 `Boston housing <https://archive.ics.uci.edu/ml/machine-learning-databases/housing/>`_.
 This has :math:`N = 506` data points, with :math:`D = 13` dimensions.
-The forwarding process of a BayesianNN for modeling multivariate regression is as follows:
+The generative process of a BNN for modeling multivariate regression is as follows:

 .. math::